Scriptwonder/Project3-CUDA-Path-Tracer/README.md

 ### Shading Kernel With BSDF Evaluation for Diffuse/Specular/Refraction
 The first part I did was to implement the basic BSDF evaluation, where reflection/refraction/diffusion are distributed based on every object's material, and refraction is distributed based on Fresnel's computation and Schlick's approximation.
 Here is a picture with three different kinds of material in it.
 ![BSDF](./img/bsdf.png)
-Left: Diffuse Material Colored with Klein Blue<br />
+- Left: Diffuse Material Colored with Klein Blue<br />
-Middle: Perfect Specular<br />
+- Middle: Perfect Specular<br />
-Right: Refractive with an index of refraction of 1.52(Glass)
+- Right: Refractive with an index of refraction of 1.52(Glass)

-Another Refraction:
+Another Refraction:<br />
 ![Refraction](./img/refraction.png)

 ### Stream Compaction & Ray Sorting & First Bounce Caching